Roman naming conventions: Praenomen

 Of course, there were many exceptions to these general practices.
 A son might be named in honour of one of his maternal relatives, thus bringing a new name into the gens.
 Because some gentes made regular use of only three or four praenomina, new names might appear whenever a family had more than three or four sons.
 Furthermore, a number of the oldest and most influential patrician families made a habit of choosing unusual names; in particular the Fabii, Aemilii, Furii, Claudii, Cornelii, and Valerii all used praenomina that were uncommon amongst the patricians, or which had fallen out of general use.
-In the last two centuries of the Republic, and under the early Empire, it was fashionable for aristocratic families to revive older praenomina.
+In the last two centuries of the Republic, through to the early Empire, it was fashionable for aristocratic families to revive older praenomina.

 About three dozen Latin praenomina were in use at the beginning of the Republic, although only about eighteen were common.
-This number fell gradually, until by the first century AD, about a dozen praenomina remained in widespread use, with a handful of others used by particular families.
+This number fell gradually, until by the 1st century AD, about a dozen praenomina remained in widespread use, with a handful of others used by particular families.
 The origin and use of praenomina was a matter of curiosity to the Romans themselves; in De Praenominibus, Probus discusses a number of older praenomina and their meanings.
 Most praenomina were regularly abbreviated, and rarely written in full.
 Other praenomina were used by the Oscan, Umbrian, and Etruscan-speaking peoples of Italy, and many of these also had regular abbreviations.
 (Lists of praenomina used by the various people of Italy, together with their usual abbreviations, can be found at praenomen.)

 Roman men were usually known by their praenomina to members of their family and household, clientes and close friends; but outside of this circle, they might be called by their nomen, cognomen, or any combination of praenomen, nomen, and cognomen that was sufficient to distinguish them from other men with similar names.
-In the literature of the Republic, and on all formal occasions, such as when a senator was called upon to speak, it was customary to address a citizen by praenomen and nomen; or, if this were insufficient to distinguish him from other members of the gens, by praenomen and cognomen.
+In the literature of the Republic, and on all formal occasions, such as when a senator was called upon to speak, it was customary to address a citizen by praenomen and nomen; or, if this were insufficient to provide him a name distinct from other members of his gens, by praenomen and cognomen combined.